artsmf/blog/content/blog/finding-inspiration.md

 type: "featured"
 ---

 Happy October!
-In the studio these days, it’s mostly about Caran D’Ache Neocolor II water-soluble crayons.
+In the studio this month, I explore Caran D’Ache Neocolor II water-soluble crayons.
 I’m excited to share my explorations with this intriguing medium.
 I’ll have videos and artwork using this medium almost exclusively throughout the month.
 Lately, though, I’ve been having artist block (oh, heck, I’ve been blocked since last spring and making tons of garbage art!), and I’m trying to find ways of pushing through by lighting a spark of inspiration.
 <!--more-->

 ### Finding Inspiration